b3h3moth/UnixCentric/README.md

 ## Source code

-Learning the art of the C language programming and the Unix Systems Programming.
+Learning the art of the C language programming, Unix Systems Programming and Kernel Hacking

 * [C](src/C/)
   - [Algorithms and Data Structures](src/C/Algorithms_and_Data_Structures/)